Nassim Bouarour

 In 2022 IEEE international conference on big data (big data)

-Abstract Diversity in recommendation has been studied extensively.
+Diversity in recommendation has been studied extensively.
 It has been shown that maximizing diversity subject to constrained relevance yields high user engagement over time.
 Existing work largely relies on setting some attributes that are used to craft an item similarity function and diversify results.
 In this paper, we examine the question of learning diversity attributes.
 That is particularly important when users receive recommendations over multiple sessions.
 We devise two main approaches to look for the best diversity attribute in each session: the first is a generalization of traditional diversity algorithms and the second is based on reinforcement learning.
+We implement both approaches and run extensive experiments on a semi-synthetic dataset.
+Our results demonstrate that learning diversity attributes yields a higher overall diversity than traditional diversity algorithms.
+We also find that training policies using reinforcement learning is more efficient in terms of response time, in particular for high dimensional data.

 Continue reading